emrahsariboz/Machine-learning-portfolio/README.md

 ### Go over the basic calculus
 One big misconsumption on Machine Learning that discourages people is Calculus.
 You don't have to be a Calculus expert to start ML.
+This step is not necessary unless you want to get into details of the algorithm.

 # Week 3